 Whether you plan to import documents or export documents, working with XML means that your application must contain an XML schema (also called XSD).
 An XSD describes the possible contents of an XML file.
 Based on this XSD, your application knows how to read or write an XML file.
 If you don’t have an XSD file, there are a couple of online XSD generators that accept an XML document as input.
 For this how-to, you can use Customers.xsd.

-Right-click your module in the Project Explorer and select Add > Mappings > XML schema:
+- Right-click your module in the Project Explorer and select Add other > XML schema.

 Enter CustomersXSD for the Name and click OK:

 In the XML Schema editor, click Select for XML Schema and select the XSD file that you downloaded earlier: